Skip to main content

 value: bla

-• Declarative hook of type edit-xml: Jinja expressions can be used in the path and any value, as shown in the example below:
+• Declarative hook of type edit-xml: Jinja expressions can be used in the path and any value:

 - type: edit-xml